Required vs. Nonrequired Employee Benefits for U.S. Businesses

 Outside of the FMLA leave, employers are actually not required by federal laws to provide paid or unpaid leave to employees.
 However, it is a standard practice of most employers to offer at least a few paid and unpaid leave day benefits for employees.
 Most of the time, paid time off is limited to holiday and vacation time, sick time, personal leave, funeral or bereavement leave, and jury duty leave.

-Many companies offer employees the chance to earn paid time off based on how many hours they’ve worked over a certain period of time, and these hours build up or accrue.
+Many companies offer employees the chance to earn paid time off based on how many hours they’ve worked over a certain period of time, and these hours accrue.
 Other companies may choose to offer a limited amount of time off per year, with subsequent days off being unpaid.
 A standard paid time off policy will include 5 vacation days, 3 sick days, and 1 personal day.

 Social Security and Medicare Taxes